teddyk251/traffic_data_warehouse_migration/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 ![Pipeline Design](https://github.com/teddyk251/traffic-data-ELT-pipeline/blob/main/screenshots/Pipeline-design.jpg?raw=true)
-A dockerized Extract, Load, Transform (ELT) pipeline with PostgreSQL, Airflow, DBT, and a Redash.
+A dockerized Extract, Load, Transform (ELT) pipeline with MySQL, Airflow, DBT, and Apache Superset.

 ### Built With